SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 	^ result
 ```

-We let you define integer subtraction and multiplication.
+We let you define integer subtraction and multiplication and define corresponding tests.

 ### Essential Primitives:  Comparison

-Comparison primitives span in two different sets.
+Comparison primitives span in two different sets:
-- The first set contains the primitives implementing number comparisons such as less than or greater or equals than.
+- The first set contains the primitives implementing number comparisons such as less, greater than, or equals.
-- The second set contains the primitives for object identity comparison: identity equals to and identity not equals to.
+- The second set contains the primitives for object identity comparison: identity equality and its inverse.

-All number comparisons all require a small integer receiver, a small integer argument.
+All number comparisons all require a small integer receiver and a small integer argument.
 Identity comparisons only require that the primitive receives an argument to compare to.

-The following definitions illustrate the two kinds of methods with small integer less than and object idenity equality.
+The following definitions illustrate the two kinds of methods with small integer less than and object identity equality.

 ```
 CInterpreter >> initializePrimitiveTable